molnplus/molnplus.github.io/_posts/vim/2016-03-10-vim-tips-hoover.md

     W   move to beginning of next word after a whitespace B   move to beginning of previous word before a whitespace E   move to end of word before a whitespace

+    0   move to beginning of line
+    $   move to end of line
+    ^   move to first non-blank char of the line
+    _   same as above, but can take a count to go to a different line g_  move to last non-blank char of the line (can also take a count as above)

+    gg  move to first line
+    G   move to last line
+    nG  move to n'th line of file (where n is a number)

+    H   move to top of screen
+    M   move to middle of screen
+    L   move to bottom of screen

+    z.  put the line with the cursor at the center zt  put the line with the cursor at the top zb  put the line with the cursor at the bottom of the screen

+    Ctrl-D  move half-page down
+    Ctrl-U  move half-page up
+    Ctrl-B  page up
+    Ctrl-F  page down
+    Ctrl-o  jump to last cursor position
+    Ctrl-i  jump to next cursor position

+    n   next matching search pattern
+    N   previous matching search pattern
+    *   next whole word under cursor
+    #   previous whole word under cursor
+    g*  next matching search (not whole word) pattern under cursor g#  previous matching search (not whole word) pattern under cursor

+    %   jump to matching bracket { } [ ] ( )